just214/typescript-playground-plugin-react/README.md

 [https://github.com/orta/playground-slides](https://github.com/orta/playground-slides)

-He also offered these plugin ideas in [this](https://www.reddit.com/r/typescript/comments/eywcn8/learn_how_to_make_a_typescript_playground_plugin/fglyuon/) reddit thread.
+He also offered these plugin ideas in [this](https://github.com/microsoft/TypeScript-Website/issues/221) issue.

+- An LSP-ish Playground where you can make see the response to specific calls
-- Explain the parts of a complex TS type
+- An English explainer which explains a complex TS type
-- Show TS -> Flow interfaces
+- Convert TS dts -> Flow interfaces(flowgen)
-- Run tutorials in the playground against live code
+- Run tutorials in the playground against live code as a learning tool
 - AST Viewer
 - ts-query runner
 - codemod runner
-- Highlight TS vs JS code
+- Highlight TS vs JS (or type vs value) parts of some code code
-- Show all used types
+- Show all used types in a file
-- Show dts files
+- Show dts files in the current workspace
+- Edit an ambient dts file

 ## TODOS